jmoenig/Snap/API.md

 ### IDE_Morph.prototype.addMessageListenerForAll()
 The addMessageListenerForAll() method sets up a function that will be called whenever a message is broadcast.
 The function takes one argument, the message being broadcast, and can be used to react to any message.
-Multiple message listeners can be set up, they all the executed in the order in which they were added.
+Multiple message listeners can be set up, they all get executed in the order in which they were added.

 #### syntax
     ide.addMessageListenerForAll(callback);